yyleetcod/Machine-Learning/Lesson12 Support Vector Machine.md

 If $n$ is small, $m$ is large: create/add features, then use logistic regression or SVM without kernel e.g. $n=1-1000,m=50000+$

-Neural network likely to work well for most of these settings, but may be slower to train.(also may meet local optimal)
+Neural network likely to work well for most of these settings, but may be slower to train.(also may meet problem of local optimal)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5ODE4ODg1MiwyMDg1MjMyMDg3LDc3ND
+eyJoaXN0b3J5IjpbLTIxNDI1ODc0MTYsLTU5ODE4ODg1MiwyMD
-M3NzkzNCw1MTU4ODA5MTYsLTk0ODYzMTA2MSwyMDI5MzUxOTc3
+g1MjMyMDg3LDc3NDM3NzkzNCw1MTU4ODA5MTYsLTk0ODYzMTA2
-LDIwNzI2MzY4NjIsLTE1MDk2NTQ5OTksMTkyODMyMjgwMywxMT
+MSwyMDI5MzUxOTc3LDIwNzI2MzY4NjIsLTE1MDk2NTQ5OTksMT
-I2MzI4ODg2LC0xNTczOTk0NTkwXX0=
+kyODMyMjgwMywxMTI2MzI4ODg2LC0xNTczOTk0NTkwXX0=
 -->